f-viktor/GPU-Passthrough_Arch-Linux/README.md

 Just follow the arch wiki guide, it is simple and detailed: https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#Passing_VM_audio_to_host_via_PulseAudio

+**Windows10 sound problems with PulseAudio**
+Being that Windows10 is Windows10, it tries to be smarter than you and fails miserably every single time.
+If you're running a Windows10 kvm with ich6, Windows10 will install the Realtek hi-def audio driver, this will produce some audio problems, that could best be described as the sound of someone stabbing your ears from really far away.

+To fix this you need to set the sound card in virt-manager (or wherever you may please) from ich6 to ac97.
+After this reboot the KVM a few times and a "Multimedia device" or something should appear in Device manager.
+Download the appropriate drivers (http://www.realtek.com.tw/downloads/downloadsCheck.aspx?Langid=1&PNid=14&PFid=23&Level=4&Conn=3&DownTypeID=3&GetDown=false).
+Funny thing, the drivers are from waaaay back in the day, so their certificate is expired.
+You'll have to disable driver certificate validation in windows10 and install these drivers, then viola.

+Forum post describing the same issue and fix: https://stackoverflow.com/questions/32193050/qemu-pulseaudio-and-bad-quality-of-sound/35998501#35998501
+A video on disabling driver certificate checks: https://www.youtube.com/watch?v=5-Y-oq3DMMA

 # Plus tips

 **Config doesn't change in virt-manager**